Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

-# Quality scenarios for Schedules module
+# Quality scenarios for the Schedules module

 **Task:**